treehouses/treehouses.github.io/pages/vi/profiles/Neethu-Mohan.md

 # Neethu Mohan
 * * *
 ## About me
 I was working as a Server Engineer.
 I am from India currently living in Abudhabi, UAE.
 I have done my masters in Wireless Networks and Applications and bachelors in Electrical and Electronics Engineering.I have certified in both RHCSA and RHCE.
-I am familiar with C, C++, Pyhton, bash scripting.
+I am familiar with C, C++, Pyhton, bash scripting and Dcoker.

 ![](https://github.com/Neethu-Mohan/treehousesTest/blob/master/my%20city.jpg)